KappaDistributive/lazyaccounting/README.md

-# lazyaccounting
+# lazybeans
-Automatic import of bank statements into the plaintext accounting tool beancount.
+CLI utilities for the amazing plaintext accounting tool Beancount.